Qualifying for relief

 I have received my tax bill for the current Year of Assessment.
 It shows that I have been given Parent Relief on my mother.
 However, I would want my sister to claim the relief on my mother this time.
 What should I do?

-You and your sister should file an amendment using the “Amend Tax Bill” digital service at myTax Portal within 30 days from the date of the tax bills.
+You and your sister should file an amendment using the 'Amend Tax Bill' digital service at myTax Portal within 30 days from the date of your respective tax bills.

 My father has been living with me since last year.
 However, he was hospitalised in Singapore for a few months in that year.
 Is he considered to be living in the same household as me for the previous year?
 Can I claim Parent Relief of $9,000 for the current Year of Assessment?